RainingSea/cese/project/website/FreelancerMarketplace/ce/ce_2/architect.md

 [CONTENT]
-"Implementation approach": "The application will be structured as a single-page web application where users can navigate through different functionalities using links.
-The main components include the login page, registration page, home page, freelancer profile page, project management page, and profile management page.
-Each page will be rendered using HTML templates, and user interactions will be handled by Python functions that read from and write to text files for data storage.",
+"Implementation approach": "The web application 'FreelancerMarketplace' will be developed using Python with a simple web framework like Flask.
+The application will consist of several routes for login, registration, home, profile management, and project management.
+HTML will be used for the frontend, and the application will handle user authentication and data management through local text files.
+The application will be structured to ensure that each functional requirement is met with minimal complexity.",

-"UI design": "The login page will have input fields for username and password, along with a 'Login' button and a link to the registration page.
-The registration page will have similar input fields for creating a new account.
-The home page will display a welcome message, a search field for freelancers, and buttons to navigate to project management and profile management.
-The freelancer profile page will show freelancer details with a 'View Freelancer Details' button.
-The project management page will allow users to create and view projects, while the profile management page will have fields for updating username and email.",
+"UI design": "The application will have the following pages: \n1.
+Login Page: Contains input fields for username and password, a login button, and a link to the registration page. \n2.
+Registration Page: Contains input fields for username and password, a registration button, and a link to the login page. \n3.
+Home Page: Displays a welcome message, a search bar for freelancers, and buttons to navigate to project management and profile management. \n4.
+Freelancer Profile Page: Shows freelancer details and a button to view projects. \n5.
+Project Management Page: Lists all projects with options to create new projects and view project details. \n6.
+Profile Management Page: Contains input fields for updating username and email, and an update button.",

-"Data Storage": "Data will be stored in local text files to maintain simplicity and efficiency.
-The following types of data will be stored in separate files: user accounts in 'users.txt', freelancer profiles in 'freelancers.txt', and project details in 'projects.txt'.
-This approach allows for easy data retrieval and management through simple file manipulations in Python.",
+"Data Storage": "Data will be stored in local text files.
+The following files will be used: \n- users.txt: Stores user information (username, password). \n- freelancers.txt: Stores freelancer details (name, skills, etc.). \n- projects.txt: Stores project details (project name, description, assigned freelancer).
+Each line in the files will represent a single record, with fields separated by commas.
+This structure allows for easy retrieval and management of data without the use of a SQL database.",

-"File list": ["main.py", "templates/login.html", "templates/registration.html", "templates/home.html", "templates/freelancer_profile.html", "templates/project_management.html", "templates/profile_management.html", "users.txt", "freelancers.txt", "projects.txt"],
+"File list": ["main.py", "templates/login.html", "templates/registration.html", "templates/home.html", "templates/profile.html", "templates/projects.html", "users.txt", "freelancers.txt", "projects.txt"],

 "Data structures and interfaces": " classDiagram
     class Main {
         -UserManager user_manager
+        -ProjectManager project_manager
         -FreelancerManager freelancer_manager
-        -ProjectManager project_manager
         +main() str
     }
     class UserManager {